 Printheos is a cloud-based online storefront builder and business management application for print companies.
 The solution gives traditional presses and print shops an innovative, web-to-print solution for digitizing their operations.

-Booker offers various online courses in Bosnian languages, many of which are free of charge.
+Bookvar offers various online courses in Bosnian languages, many of which are free of charge.
 The platform also allows subject matter experts to create, promote, and sell their own courses.

 eKupi is the leading ecommerce website in Balkan region—the company offers a myriad of products, from electronics to cosmetics and personal accessories.